Cherreads

 The night I turned eighteen, my pack decided I was disposable.

-That realization hit me somewhere between the bitter taste of cheap ceremonial wine and the way the Alpha wouldn't look me in the eye.
+That realization hit me somewhere between the bitter taste of cheap ceremonial wine and the way the Alpha refused to meet my eyes.

-I stood in the center of the Moonhall, white stone cold beneath my bare feet, the silver runes glowing faintly under the full moon above us.
+I stood in the center of the Moonhall, the white stone biting cold into my bare feet, the silver runes glowing faintly beneath the full moon.

 I lifted my chin anyway.

-Because if I was going to be thrown to the wolves—pun fully intended, I wasn't going to beg.
+Because if I was going to be thrown to the wolves—pun fully intended—I wouldn't give them the satisfaction of begging.

 "Step forward," Alpha Rowan said, his voice echoing through the hall.